software-mansion/protostar/website/docs/cli-reference.md

 #### `--json`
 Print machine-readable output in [NDJSON](https://github.com/ndjson/ndjson-spec) format.
 ### `call`
-Calls a contract on Starknet with given parameters
+Call a contract on Starknet with given parameters
 #### `--abi PATH`
 Path to the ABI file to be used by Data Transformer.
 If not provided, Protostar will get the ABI from Starknet.
 #### `--chain-id INT`